asteyven/SET08103-base/units/unit06/unit06a.md

 Object diagrams model objects at a specific point in the execution of the software.
 These are object instances rather than classes.
 Object diagrams are not commonly used; normally only for data structures.

 <p><a href="https://commons.wikimedia.org/wiki/File:Object_diagram.png#/media/File:Object_diagram.png"><img src="https://upload.wikimedia.org/wikipedia/commons/1/17/Object_diagram.png" alt="Object diagram.png" height="439" width="640"></a><br>By Mac9 - <span class="int-own-work" lang="en">Own work</span>, Public Domain, <a href="https://commons.wikimedia.org/w/index.php?curid=4728433">Link</a></p>

 ### Component Diagram

 Component diagrams allow us to visualise how different software components (e.g., executables, libraries) work together.
 This can be useful if you want to see dependencies between such components, but of limited use otherwise.

 <p><a href="https://commons.wikimedia.org/wiki/File:Policy_Admin_Component_Diagram.PNG#/media/File:Policy_Admin_Component_Diagram.PNG"><img src="https://upload.wikimedia.org/wikipedia/commons/b/b8/Policy_Admin_Component_Diagram.PNG" alt="Policy Admin Component Diagram.PNG" height="429" width="640"></a><br>By <a href="//commons.wikimedia.org/w/index.php?title=User:Kishorekumar_62&amp;action=edit&amp;redlink=1" class="new" title="User:Kishorekumar 62 (page does not exist)">Kishorekumar 62</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="http://creativecommons.org/licenses/by-sa/3.0/" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=5766927">Link</a></p>

 ### Composite Structure Diagram

 Composite structure diagrams are like component diagrams but take a class and class attribute point of view.
 This is a very low level which has limited use.

 <p><a href="https://commons.wikimedia.org/wiki/File:Composite_Structure_Diagram.png#/media/File:Composite_Structure_Diagram.png"><img src="https://upload.wikimedia.org/wikipedia/commons/b/b0/Composite_Structure_Diagram.png" alt="Composite Structure Diagram.png"></a><br>By [:w:User:KenSWebb|User:KenSWebb] - English Wikipedia <a href="https://en.wikipedia.org/wiki/en:Image:CompositeStructureDiagram.png" class="extiw" title="w:en:Image:CompositeStructureDiagram.png">here</a>, Public Domain, <a href="https://commons.wikimedia.org/w/index.php?curid=4465341">Link</a></p>

 ### Deployment Diagram

 Deployment diagrams also examine software components and their relationships, but also include hardware nodes where these components run.
 This can be useful if you have a complex configuration to manage.

 <p><a href="https://commons.wikimedia.org/wiki/File:Deployment_Diagram.PNG#/media/File:Deployment_Diagram.PNG"><img src="https://upload.wikimedia.org/wikipedia/commons/b/b9/Deployment_Diagram.PNG" alt="Deployment Diagram.PNG" height="375" width="640"></a><br>By <a href="//commons.wikimedia.org/w/index.php?title=User:Kishorekumar_62&amp;action=edit&amp;redlink=1" class="new" title="User:Kishorekumar 62 (page does not exist)">Kishorekumar 62</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="http://creativecommons.org/licenses/by-sa/3.0/" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=5774074">Link</a></p>

 ### Package Diagram

 Package diagrams illustrate how different packages interact.
 This can be useful if you want to see which packages in your library/application rely on each other.
 If this information isn't useful neither is the package diagram.

 <p><a href="https://commons.wikimedia.org/wiki/File:Package_Diagram.PNG#/media/File:Package_Diagram.PNG"><img src="https://upload.wikimedia.org/wikipedia/commons/7/7b/Package_Diagram.PNG" alt="Package Diagram.PNG" height="384" width="640"></a><br>By <a href="//commons.wikimedia.org/w/index.php?title=User:Kishorekumar_62&amp;action=edit&amp;redlink=1" class="new" title="User:Kishorekumar 62 (page does not exist)">Kishorekumar 62</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="https://creativecommons.org/licenses/by-sa/3.0" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=5803376">Link</a></p>

 ### Profile Diagram

 Profile diagrams are well outside the scope of this module.
 These diagrams are about extending the existing UML notation.

 <p><a href="https://commons.wikimedia.org/wiki/File:Stereotype-4.png#/media/File:Stereotype-4.png"><img src="https://upload.wikimedia.org/wikipedia/commons/4/40/Stereotype-4.png" alt="Example for the definition and usage of a simplified profile for organisation modelling purposes."></a><br>By Gubaer - <span class="int-own-work" lang="en">Own work</span> (<span lang="en">Original text: selbst gezeichnet</span>), <a href="http://www.gnu.org/copyleft/fdl.html" title="GNU Free Documentation License">GFDL</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=23788088">Link</a></p>

 ## Summary

-This lecture has mainly been information based without much context.
-The [next lecture](../lecture12) provides a useful look at UML.
+This unit has mainly been information based without much context.
+The [second part](../unit06/unit06b.md) of this unit provides a useful look at UML.
 Here we have:

 - [ ] *Defined UML and its history*, especially around why it is a unified modelling approach.
 - [ ] *Described the fourteen UML models*, dividing these into behavioural and structural types.